Site Guidelines

 Before flying More Mesa, all pilots must contact a Local Site Guide and ask the guide to call the SBA Tower for permission to fly within this Tower regulated air space.

-Students and novice pilots are restricted from flying east of the undeveloped More Mesa area.
+ALL pilots are restricted from flying east of the undeveloped More Mesa area to respect the privacy of the homeowners on the bluff.

 Pilot Rating — H4/P4